-Embodied Healer: 200-Hour Yoga Teacher Training
+Embodied Yoga: 200-Hour Yoga Teacher Training

 Post-Lineage, Trauma-Informed, Rooted in Real Experience